Wild parrots begin foraging for food shortly after the sun rises. Food can sometimes be hard to find or reach during

 How Long Can Budgies Go Without Food?

 Budgies are small parrots.
-Because they’re so popular and easy to breed, they’re often bought by people who are unfamiliar with caring for birds.
+Because they’re so popular and easy to breed, they’re often bought by people unfamiliar with caring for pet birds.

-Most owners don’t understand that they have a very fast metabolism.
-A budgie will starve to death within 48 hours if it isn’t given any food.
+Most owners don’t understand that they have a very fast metabolism, so a budgie will starve to death within 48 hours if it isn’t given any food.

 How Long Can Cockatiels Go Without Eating?

-Cockatiels have a high metabolism but can survive for 24-48 hours without food before their health is seriously impacted.
+Cockatiels have a high metabolism, so they can only survive for 24-48 hours without food before their health is seriously impacted.
 Older, very young, or unhealthy cockatiels won’t survive as long.

-Wild cockatiels go searching for food twice a day (morning and evening).
-Cockatiels should be fed a pellets at least once a day, with fruits and vegetables offered in moderation.
+Wild cockatiels search for food twice daily (morning and evening).
+Cockatiels should be fed pellets at least once daily, with fruits and vegetables in moderation.

 How Long Can A Cockatoo Live Without Food?

 Cockatoos can usually survive for 48 hours without food.

-Beyond this window of time, the parrot’s body will begin eating away at its fat reserves.
+Beyond this time window, their bodies will eat away their fat reserves.
 Once those reserves are depleted, the body turns to the other tissues available.

 A cockatoo needs to be fed pellets daily, along with some fruit, vegetables, seeds, and nuts.